Le Festin d'Ésope: The music

-After this sequence, another eight-bar interlude in the bass, irregularly grouped, follows, making only oblique references to the theme in the manner of Alkan's Mort.
-This is followed by a development section of 11 bars' length, consisting of wide chords rising and falling.
+After this sequence, another eight-bar interlude in the bass, irregularly grouped, follows, making only oblique references to the theme.
+This is followed by a section of 11 bars' length, consisting of wide chords rising and falling.
 This culminates in a final explosion of chords that starts in A minor, modulates to G major and finally E minor, with brief references to E major.
-It is to be played fortissimo sempre crescendo to a fortississimo, whereby afterwards a dim. molto and a thinning of the chords escorts the piece to a brief conclusion.
+It is to be played fortissimo sempre crescendo to a fortississimo, whereby afterwards a dim. molto and a thinning of the chords escorts the piece to a conclusion.
 A final octave statement of the theme in the bass, harmonized in the right hand by murmuring chords, leads the piece to a seemingly quiet denouement, where a final fortississimo stamp signifies its proper finish.

 Reception

 Kaikhosru Shapurji Sorabji wrote of this piece that it wasworthy of a place beside the Diabelli Variations of Beethoven, the Paganini Variations of Brahms, and the Bach Variations of Reger.
 Full of astonishing harmonic quirks and twists, supremely masterly and ingenious treatment and a pianistic lay-out worthy of the composer himself – all informed with that verve and vitality, that delightful, eerie, bizarre, and somewhat eldritch quality that make this master’s work so irresistible and fascinating to the sympathetic student.